 “BU has given me the skills and knowledge to be a better person and make the hospital a better place for everyone else.”

-BU has played a key role throughout Marie Miller’s life and career, right up to her current position as Matron for Cancer Care at The Royal Bournemouth and Christchurch Hospitals NHS Foundation Trust (RBCH).
+BU has played a key role throughout Marie Miller’s life and career, right up to her current position as Matron for Cancer Care at University Hospitals Dorset NHS Foundation Trust (UHD).

 “I completed my A-levels in 1999," said Marie.
 "At this time I was not academically ready for a degree and my BU journey began with an Advanced Diploma in Nursing at BU which was the right thing for me to do.

 “I am a more practical than academic person and enjoy being ‘hands on’.
 I quickly learnt and became competent with the practical side of things.
 However, as I grew and developed as a person and nurse, my academic abilities grew with me and improved.”

 After qualifying in 2002 Marie began working as a Vascular Surgical Nurse at Royal Bournemouth and Christchurch Hospital (RBCH) before moving on to the Haematology and Oncology Ward, where she became a Senior Nurse.